cloudfoundry-attic/v3-capi-docs/source/includes/tasks/_get.md

 }
 ```

 This endpoint retrieves a specific task.
+A task can have states `RUNNING`, `SUCCEEDED`, and `FAILED`.
+When a task's state is `FAILED`, the failure reason will be in the `result.message` field.

 ### Body Parameters